shadowjabtko/prt_prk_beadando/README.md

 ### 1. Short description:
 Hexxagon is game with graphical user interface, where user can choose from two mode.
 First mode is human against human and the second one is human against computer.
-The game goal is to occupy more fields on the are then your oppenent.
+The game goal is to occupy more fields on the area then your oppenent.

 ### 2. Requirements:
 To compile and run the jar file you need: